-If you want to take complete control of your noise cancelling true wireless earbuds, you need to download the free Jabra Sound+ app (iOS and Android).
-You can select your preferred level of noise cancelling, enable HearThru mode, remap the controls, and locate your earbuds.
+If you want to take complete control of your noise canceling true wireless earbuds, you need to download the free Jabra Sound+ app (iOS and Android).
+You can select your preferred level of noise canceling, enable HearThru mode, remap the controls, and locate your earbuds.
 Other more hands-on features include the EQ module: you can create a five-band custom EQ, which is saved and applied to the headset, or choose from six premade sound profiles to suit your needs.

 Another option is “Moments,” which presents three instances when you may use the headset (My Moment, Commute, and Focus).
-Each option presents a level of active noise cancelling or HearThru, depending on which is chosen.
+Each option presents a level of active noise canceling or HearThru, depending on which is chosen.
 This is a nice feature because you can customize each of the three slots to your liking and tap on them as needed.
 This is much faster than if you were to make granular adjustments to ANC or HearThru intensity each time you used the earbuds.

 On November 23, 2020, Jabra released the Elite 85t’s first significant firmware update which upgrades Bluetooth 5.0 firmware to Bluetooth 5.1 firmware.
 The update also reduces the total charging time from approximately 4 hours to 3 hours, 30 minutes.
 The company fixed call quality issues like crackling audio during a call, and Bluetooth multipoint switching has improved.

 What Bluetooth codecs does Jabra Elite 85t support?

 The Jabra Elite 85t support two Bluetooth codecs: SBC, and AAC for high-quality streaming on iOS devices.
 AAC can sometimes perform inconsistently across Android devices, but it’s definitely the best choice available here for streaming video and other applications that require low latency.
 Everyone benefits from Bluetooth 5.1, which improves power efficiency over Bluetooth 4.0 devices.